User Tools

 Creating network sockets

 If the capacity is set, to value c for instance, TeemIP will offer to automatically create c network sockets and to attach them to the patch panel.
-If n network socket do already exist, with n < c, then the menu will still be displayed but only (c - n) network sockets will be created.
+If n network sockets do already exist, with n < c, then the menu will still be displayed but only (c - n) network sockets will be created.
 When created, network socket will be set to inactive mode and will inherit of attributes location, rack, patch panel (obviously) and interface connector (if exists) from the patch panel.

 Creating back end network cables